Goldstone modes and photonization for higher form symmetries: Conclusions

 {\bf Note added}: In the final stages of preparation of this paper, two pre-prints appeared on the arXiv with some overlap with this work: \cite{Cordova:2018cvg} has some overlap with Section \ref{sec:photonization}, and \cite{Lake:2018dqm} presents an alternative route to the gapless Goldstone modes in Section \ref{sec:goldstone}.

 \centerline{\bf{Acknowledgements}} We thank S. Cremonesi, T. Griffin, E. Katz, S. Melville, S. Ross, S. Vandoren and D. Woldram for illuminating discussions.
 NI would like to thank Delta ITP at the University of Amsterdam for hospitality during the completion of this work.
 NI is supported in part by the STFC under consolidated grant ST/L000407/1.
 This work is part of the Delta ITP consortium, a program of the NWO that is funded by the Dutch Ministry of Education, Culture and Science (OCW).
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 715656).